-331 5 Results and discussion
+5 Results and discussion

-332 5.1 Declination curve at ROM
+5.1 Declination curve at ROM

-333 With the declination data transferred to the ROM coordinates shown in Fig. 12, we have generated a time-continuous curve 334 for the declination from 1590 up to the present days.
-To obtain the curve, we have applied a bootstrapping method (similar to 335 that of Thébault and Gallet, 2010) taking into account the declination uncertainty of each individual datum.
-In the curve 336 construction, the temporal domain is expressed by means of cubic B-splines with knot points every 5 yr.
-The set of data have 337 been ranked into two categories: the historical data that covers from the earliest times up to 1900 and the instrumental series 338 covering from 1900 to the most modern values.
-To provide a smooth declination curve, the cubic B-splines are penalized by minimizing the second time derivative of the declination curve by means of a damping temporal parameter.
-The optimal 339 340 value obtained for the historical data was $\lambda = 0.1$, and for the instrumental series was $\lambda = 0.001$.
+With the declination data transferred to the ROM coordinates shown in Fig. 12, we have generated a time-continuous curve for the declination from 1590 up to the present day.
+To obtain the curve, we have applied a bootstrapping method (similar to that of Thébault and Gallet, 2010) taking into account the declination uncertainty of each individual datum.
+In the curve

+J. M. Tordesillas et al.: Historical evolution of the geomagnetic declination